ValeriiKoniushenko/Nexium/README.md

 ## Getting the engine

 ### Binary downloads
 Now, we do not have such options.
 Because it is improving and modifying almost every day.
-But, you can build it on your own machine from the source code.
+But you can build it on your own machine from the source code.

 ### Compiling from source